 How We Picked

-Okay sleepers, now that we’ve taken a look at my personal favorite bed frames, let’s talk about the methodology behind my choices.
+Okay sleepers, now that we’ve taken a look at our favorite bed frames, let’s talk about the methodology behind our choices.
 Of course, everyone’s needs and wants are different, but there are a few key factors to consider when you’re shopping for the perfect bed frame.

-- Construction – Your bed frame is the foundation for you and your mattress, so make sure it’s strong, sturdy, and manufactured from high quality materials.
-For the foundation and legs of the base, steel is a pretty safe bet.
-But sleepers looking to break up the steel construction with another material should go with wooden slats, as it provides support for your mattress, and adds a nice aesthetic flare as well.Personally, I aim for frames that can accommodate up to 500 lbs or more.
-This way, I know that my base is not going to gradually sink under the weight of my mattress over time.
-Not to mention, it’s always a good idea to look for brands that offer a generous warranty of 5 years or more.
+We aim for frames that can accommodate up to 500 pounds or more.
+This way, you know that your base is not going to gradually sink under the weight of the mattress over time.
+Not to mention, it’s always a good idea to look for brands that offer a generous warranty of five years or more.
 This ensures that, if your base arrives with material defects or breaks, it’ll be repaired or replaced at no expense to you.

-- Underbed Storage – Underbed storage is something I always prioritize when I’m on the hunt for a bed frame.
+Underbed storage is something many prioritize when on the hunt for a bed frame.
 Of course, some folks may prefer a low profile frame for aesthetic purposes, but having at least 10 inches of storage space beneath your bed allows you to discreetly stow things away.
 Not to mention, it gives you easy access to sleep accessories that you don’t want to keep in bed with you.
 For example, body pillows are cuddly, but take up a lot of space when you’re not using them.
 With underbed storage, you can keep your body pillow, pajamas, or any other accessories within close reach.

-- Box Spring – Brands are increasingly building bed frames that do not need to be used with a box spring.
-However, some sleepers may prefer to use one!
+Brands are increasingly building bed frames that do not need to be used with a box spring.
+However, some sleepers may prefer to use one.
 Take some time to consider whether or not you want your bed frame to compatible with a box spring, or if you prefer a frame that offers the option to use a box spring or not.

-Before we wrap up my guide to the best bed frames, allow me to leave with you a few helpful tips to guide you in your search.
+Before we wrap up my guide to the best bed frames, allow us to leave with you a few helpful tips to guide you in your search.

-- While assembly is often pretty straightforward, some folks might find setup to be kind of intimidating (I can relate, trust me).
+- While assembly is often pretty straightforward, some folks might find setup to be kind of intimidating (we can relate, trust us).
 Not to mention, bed frames are often made of steel and can be quite heavy.
-So, I suggest taking advantage of white glove delivery or assembly service when it’s offered.
-Sometimes it costs an additional fee, but occasionally it’s complementary!
+We suggest taking advantage of white glove delivery or assembly service when it’s offered.
+Sometimes it costs an additional fee, but occasionally it’s complementary.

 - For those who are unsure as to whether or not they want a headboard, go with a frame that gives you the option.
 Scroll through the “product description” to find out whether or not the frame is “headboard compatible.”
 If it is, you can order the frame without a headboard, and simply attach one later.

-Well, we’ve reached the end of my guide, and (hopefully) you’ve gotten a good sense about which bed frame is best for you.
-Just remember that bed frames are the foundation for your mattress, and are a relatively big investment!
-So be sure to do plenty of research before you make your purchase, and take some time to consider all the little details.
+Well, we’ve reached the end of this guide, and (hopefully) you’ve gotten a good sense about which bed frame is best for you.
+Just remember that bed frames are the foundation for your mattress, and are a relatively big investment, so be sure to do plenty of research before you make your purchase, and take some time to consider all the little details.
 After all, a good bed frame will be supporting you and your mattress for years to come.
 Happy shopping!